Al-G834/project-yapm/README.md

 **3. List processing**
 The widgets may be left blank.
-Press the List button and all SITE ID's will be displayed in the Text widget.
+Press the List button and all SITE ID's will be displayed in the text widget.

 **4. Update processing**
 Populate the SITE ID and PASSWORD widgets.
 Only the SITE ID and PASSWORD are required to update the password.
-The value of the password is replaced with the encrypted password.
+The value of the password is replaced with the newly encrypted password.

 **5. Delete processing**
 Populate the SITE ID.